Last updated: October, 2023

 The Champion generator is an inverter type.

-It’s much quieter than conventional generators and is perfectly fine to run your TV and other electronic equipment.
+It’s much quieter than conventional generators and perfectly runs your TV and other electronic equipment.

 The great thing about this generator is that it is a dual fuel unit – you can run it either on gas or propane.